gguillotte/mdsrd5/mdsrd5.md

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.

 A **heavily obscured** area—such as darkness, opaque fog, or dense foliage—blocks vision entirely.
-A creature effectively suffers from the blinded condition (see appendix A) when trying to see something in that area.
+A creature effectively suffers from the blinded condition (see "Conditions") when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.